What Is a Garbage Disposal?

 - Slightly higher risk of objects falling in while running.

-- Requires careful use to avoid accidents.
+- Requires careful use to avoid damage or accidents.

 Batch Feed Disposal Systems